OpenDataforWeb3/DataGrantsforARB/README.md

 Please read more about this effort in the proposal made to ThankARB in November of 2023.
 This initiative was activated with initial payments made on January 19, 2024:
 (https://docs.google.com/document/d/1SpK7ywDFAgKAyweoIjBm7JKyrmxNqM24mx15d73WPMY/edit?usp=sharing)

 DataGrants is an effort to focus data scientists and developers on the foundations of web3 itself - specifically looking at Grant programs and attempts to capture mechanisms via the analysis of Sybil and similar behavior.
 As this initiative is funded by ARB we of course will be focusing on ThankARB and related efforts.

+We have a living wiki here including a getting started guide:  (https://github.com/OpenDataforWeb3/DataGrantsforARB/wiki/How-to-get-started%3F--What-is-the-Permission-less-Suggestion-Box%3F--And-wen-$150k%3F)

 # Permissionless Suggestion Box ("PSB")